robfatland/reorganiseduponthefloor/cubase/README.md

 - With a GASE track open Beat Designer from the Track Inspector > MIDI Inserts > Dropdown > Beat Designer
     - Match some segment of the track to the duration of the Beat Designer
     - Velocity, flams, two swing modes, other features
-    - Use the upper left dropdown to print patterns onto the track
+    - Use the upper left dropdown to print patterns onto the track; or better: Drag the desired pattern from the stylized keyboard
+        - That stylized keyboard is at the bottom of the BD interface; and notice it has capacity for many patterns
+    - Notice there are presets as well
+    - There are a limited number of instruments; click on one to see the full available list
+- From GASE

 ## Project Directory